 Clean Versus Messy Desks

-It turns out the ‘clean desk policy’ may not be the best choice with regards to creativity.
+It turns out the clean desk policy may not be the best choice with regards to CREATIVITY.
 Research shows that when people are placed in a tidy room they favor conventional choices.
 They want everything to stay the same.
-When placed in a messy room, participants would choose more ‘outside the box’ or new choices.
+However, when placed in a messy room participants would choose more ‘outside the box’ or NEW choices.

 Other studies support this finding.
-The University of Groningen (in the Journal of Consumer Research) stated that the “problem-solving approaches messy desks seem to cause can boost efficiency or enhance employees’ creativity in problem solving.”
+The University of Groningen (in the Journal of Consumer Research) stated the following: “Messy desks may not be as detrimental as they appear to be, as the problem-solving approaches they seem to cause can boost work efficiency or enhance employees’ creativity in problem solving.”